-In addition, Shian, and from the autumn of 2023, also Odu-Dua, use an independent survey company called Acuity to track repairs and customer service satisfaction.
+In addition, we use an independent survey company called Acuity to track repairs and customer service satisfaction.

 Acuity phone a sample of tenants who have recently had repairs to ask how things went.

 You will have the option to report without leaving your name - or you can opt to have us contact you about any negative experience you have had.
 However, be aware that Acuity reports to us up to six weeks later.